 Ngorongoro is a Tanzanian must-see.
 The Ngorongoro Crater, a caldera or collapsed volcano, while only covering 260 km², includes a diverse range of habitats including montane forest, grasslands, acacia forests, a salt-lake and swamps.
 The diversity of the habitat provides refuge to an incredibly wide range of birds and animals, including the Big Five, in a concentrated area.
 Accommodation around the rim of the crater provides spectacular views and easy access to the crater.

-- ∞Diverse scenery and wonderful bird- and wildlife
+- Diverse scenery and wonderful bird- and wildlife

-- ∞Densest population of Maasai Lion in the crater
+- Densest population of Maasai Lion in the crater

-- ∞Spectacular accommodation on the rim of the crater
+- Spectacular accommodation on the rim of the crater

-- ∞The fascinating archaeological site at nearby Olduvai Gorge
+- The fascinating archaeological site at nearby Olduvai Gorge

 Animals of Ngorongoro

-Within the Ngorongoro Crater, there is a huge concentration of wildlife, including all of the Big Five. hippo and crocodile, zebra, a wide range of antelope and plains game live here.
-Regular sightings of the highly endangered black rhino have been reported.
+Within the Ngorongoro Crater, there is a huge concentration of wildlife, including the Big Five.
+Hippo, crocodile, zebra, a wide range of antelope and plains game live here, too.
+Regular sightings of the critically endangered black rhino have been reported.

-Things to See and Do in Ngorongoro
+Things to see and do in Ngorongoro